Debb07/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Assigns random number to a variable
+assign variable to random number